Seasonal Affective Disorder in Seniors: Symptoms and Solutions

 Several factors contribute to SAD in older adults:

-1. Reduced sunlight exposure: Shorter winter days lead to decreased sunlight, affecting serotonin levels, a brain chemical that regulates mood.
+- Reduced sunlight: Shorter winter days mean less sunlight, which lowers serotonin, a brain chemical that affects mood.

 Common Symptoms of SAD in Older Adults

-Seasonal Affective Disorder (SAD) in seniors can manifest differently compared to regular depression.
-The symptoms often vary depending on whether it’s winter-pattern or summer-pattern SAD.
-Understanding these distinctions is crucial for proper diagnosis and treatment.
+SAD in seniors can look different from regular depression.
+Symptoms vary depending on whether it's winter-pattern or summer-pattern SAD.
+Knowing the difference helps with proper diagnosis and treatment.

 Winter-pattern SAD symptoms